kkiklpm/Wenqi_WAD_Assignment1/README.md

 ```
 ### Explanation:
 - Search hotels by either country or city
--`query`: The country or city name to search for `string`
+- `query`: The country or city name to search for `string`
--`return`: List of hotels matching the country or city, or a message indicating no hotels found
+- `return`: List of hotels matching the country or city, or a message indicating no hotels found

 ## searchByStars
 ```js